“Let the beauty we love be what we do.

 7. Making it to market for 13 consecutive weeks.
 I attribute this primarily to Nature Intelligence guidance as I would not have been brave enough to start when I did.
 I consistently sold at the Monticello market & I also had the opportunity to sell at one Champaign and two Mahomet markets.
 Exposure to different markets, audiences, vendors, and harvest windows was very informative and helped me get over my trying-new-things nerves.
 I am so appreciative for the patron support and enthusiasm for flowers!
 Without this, I would not be able to continue pursuing this work.

 8. Receiving exciting opportunities beyond the market: Farm to Table dinner, Artisan Cup & Fork, special orders, weekly subscriptions, & corsages.
 I love making miniature, intricate bouquets for corsages & boutonnieres.
 The awareness of pre-ordered bouquets for weekly subscriptions was awesome! *I am developing a CSA flower subscription for 2019, stay tuned* It was great to make more local connections and exchange flowers for food with Triple M Farms and The Land Connection.
 All of these opportunities also provided awareness of associated work load and what I can handle/balance.

 9. Observing aspirations coming into reality.
 There is no better metaphor than planting seeds and observing the phenomenal growth that can occur.
 Backyard Beauty coming to Be is full of this ‘evidence’, inspiring me to pay closer attention to the details of the unfurling.
 The Backyard Beauty name and logo visual both reflect aspirations that I want to support coming into reality.
-Much like a chrysalis, transformation is underway.
+Much like a cocoon, transformation is underway.

 Cheers to our finding ways to kiss the Earth –